 First, make a copy of each report that you are reviewing so you can mark up any items that you intend to dispute.
 You will need this "markup" later as an attachment to any credit dispute.
 And, in the event that you need to file a lawsuit, you will also need this "markup" copy to help your lawyer build a timeline of disputes.

-Review Your Credit Report
+Review Your Whole Credit Report

 Write a Credit Dispute Letter

-These letters should be factual, avoid emotion and state clearly and specifically what is wrong with the report and why.
+These letters should be factual, avoid emotion, and state clearly and specifically what is wrong with the report and why.
 You can use our free template letter and the explanation of how to write a dispute, or Lyngklip & Associates can help you through this process.
-Additionally, you may also request specific action from the credit bureau while they investigate your claim.
-These actions may include:
+We have also published a detailed article on how to write dispute letters.

 - Placing a fraud alert on your credit file.
 Lenders who look at your file while it has a fraud alert are required to confirm your identity before granting credit.

 - Placing a credit freeze on your file.
 During a freeze, lenders may not pull reports or grant credit at all.
 This may make things more difficult for you in the short term, but if you are dealing with chronic identity theft, this could be the right move.
 Use our free, self-help letter.